 Create Your Résumé

-In the video, Kyla (a 2014 high school senior at the time of filming) shares her experience in completing the ‘Developing an Academic Résumé’ activity and explains how her résumé resulted in tens of thousands of dollars in additional scholarship money resulting in a free undergraduate education at Xavier University of Louisiana.
+In the video, Kyla (a 2014 participant in our Turner Chapel AME Church Cohort) shares her experience in completing the ‘Developing an Academic Résumé’ activity and explains how her résumé assister her in being awarded in tens of thousands of dollars in additional scholarship money resulting in a free undergraduate education at Xavier University of Louisiana.

 You must develop an Academic Résumé in our format.
 If you currently have a résumé, you must transfer the information onto the format provided.
 Our one-page academic résumé format is what we use to present students to colleges and reflects a format that has proven effective with college admissions officers and scholarship providers.